p-vbordei/ProductExplorer/README.md

 The primary goal of this application is to analyze customer reviews of a product, answer questions about the product, and suggest possible improvements based on the reviews.

 Here is a brief overview of the architecture:
-- Web Scrape product data and reviews data from Amazon
+- Access an API to get product data and reviews data for products sold on Amazon.
-- Processing Reviews: For each review, the assistant generates a response using the chat model and stores the responses in the memory, as a JSON.
-The responses are split between improvements, facts and issues.
+- Processing Reviews: For each review, the assistant generates a response using the chat model.
+Each response has a series of
 - Improvements, facts and issues are clustered toghtether based on simmilarity
 - Problem Statements are identified and described for each of the clusters
 - Solutions for the Problem Statements are created and clustered.
 They are presented as solutions prepared by junior engineers.